jaybarbhaiya/wasmtime-test/README.md

 # wasmtime-test

-This is a test repository to check the deallocation time of a `module` in `wasmtime`.
+This is a test repository to benchmark creation and destruction of a `module` in `wasmtime`.

 ## How to run